Bake Play Smile

 RECIPE NOTES AND TIPS

-• Freeze in an airtight container for up to 1 month.
-Place in the fridge to defrost before serving.
+• Freezing - Freeze in an airtight container for up to 1 month.
+Allow nests to thaw in the fridge before serving.

 Nutrition